Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-1.md

    Go to *Help menus > Downloads > Repository*
      -or-
    Go to [https://repository.axway.com/catalog?q=agents](https://repository.axway.com/catalog?q=agents).
-   and search for Docker Image for the most recent agents `{agentImage}
-   Then replace `{agentImage}` with the current agent release in following sections.
+   and search for Docker Image for the most recent agents to download as `{agentImage}` Then replace `{agentImage}` with the current agent release in following sections.
 3. Start the Traceability Agent pointing to the `env_vars` file and the `keys` directory.
 Note that `pwd` relates to the local directory where the docker command is run.
 For Windows, the absolute path is preferred.